Jeffresh/kmeans-clustering/README.md

 # kmeans clustering
-A classificator using the kmeans algorithm, using Iris data set:
+A classifier using the kmeans algorithm, using Iris data set:
 ```
 "Iris data set consists of 150 samples from each of three species of Iris (Iris setosa, Iris
 virginica and Iris versicolor).
 Four features were measured from each sample: the length